Rick Shangraw: CEO of the ASU Foundation for A New American University

-From 2011 to 2017, Shangraw served as president and chief executive officer of the ASU Foundation for A New American University, a private, 501(c)(3) nonprofit organization that acquires and invests resources to support Arizona State University.
+From 2011 to 2017, Shangraw was president and chief executive officer of the ASU Foundation for A New American University, a private, 501(c)(3) nonprofit organization that acquires and invests resources to support Arizona State University.
 In 2008, reflecting ASU President Michael Crow's concept of ASU as a "New American University", the foundation's board of directors changed the name to the ASU Foundation for A New American University.
 When he became CEO in 2011, Shangraw expanded the role of the foundation to better support the concept of the New American University.

 Prior to his tenure the foundation had been criticized for excessive spending and a lack of transparency.
 Under Shangraw's direction the foundation received four-star ratings from Charity Navigator for five consecutive years for its philanthropic investments, transparency and fundraising efficiency.
 In 2014, Shangraw announced that the quantity of new gifts and commitments to the foundation had been restored to pre-recession levels.

 Also in 2014, Shangraw directed the creation and implementation of PitchFunder, a crowdfunding program that allows students and faculty to raise money for projects and programs.
 PitchFunder went live online in March 2014, generating national attention.

 Since 2014, the ASU Foundation has been recognized as one of the Top Companies to Work for in Arizona by CareerBuilder and AZcentral.com for six consecutive years.